 4. Choose installers that are near your area.

-Every state – no, every city – in Australia can have different environmental conditions than the other.
+Every state—no, every city—in Australia can have different environmental conditions than the others.
 For instance, Brisbane gets more rain than Perth.

 5. Ask about warranties.

-Speaking of maintenance, warranties will help ensure that your money stays in your pocket on the off chance that something in your system goes haywire.
-That being said, there are 3 warranties you should ask your installer about.
+Speaking of maintenance, warranties will help ensure that your money stays in your pocket on the off chance that something in your solar PV system goes haywire.
+That being said, there are three warranties you should ask your installer about.

-First, ask about their workmanship warranties.
-If it’s not at least 5 years, I recommend you look elsewhere.
+- First, ask about their workmanship warranties.
+Quality solar panels are important, but warranties do matter.
+If it’s not at least five years, I recommend you look elsewhere.

-2nd, ask about performance warranties.
-For solar panels, the modern standard is that your modules retain 85-90+% of their original efficiencies for 25 years.
+- Second, ask about performance warranties.
+For a solar system, the modern standard is that your modules retain 85–90% of their original efficiencies for 25 years.
 If it’s less than that, you’re likely being offered cheap and low-quality modules.

-Finally, ask about product warranties.
+- Finally, ask about product warranties.
 These warranties cover physical, electrical, and even environmental damages.
-Look for ones that cover your solar panels for at least 10 years and your inverters for 5-10.
+Look for ones that cover your whole solar system design for at least ten years and your inverters for about five to ten years.

 Recommended: Our guide to insurance and warranties for solar panels